itiligent/Guacamole-Installer/ACTIVE-DIRECTORY-HOW-TO.md

 ## **5. Logging on to Guacamole with the new guacbind-ad account**

-- When logging in to Guacamole as the new Active Directory account and password created above, that domain user now passes through to Guacamole as both a Guacamole admin and a Domain User.
+- When logging in to Guacamole as the new Active Directory account and password created above, that domain user now passed through to Guacamole as both a Guacamole admin and a Domain User.
 If all is working correctly, all the users located below the directory tree position set in **ldap-user-base-dn** will be listed under **Settings | Users** of the Guacamole management console.

 ## **6. Manually creating and configuring new Guacamole users for Active Directory authentication**